-As described in Overview to InOrbit Mission Control, when you add a new robot, InOrbit Mission Control displays default data/information of a robot, such CPU Usage, HDD Usage, and and RAM.
+As described in Overview to InOrbit Mission Control, when you add a new robot, InOrbit Mission Control displays default data/information of a robot, such as CPU Usage, HDD Usage, and RAM.
 These are called “Built-in” attributes.

 You can configure InOrbit to capture other desired attributes of particular interest to you, such as system or robot metrics, sensor readings, software component details, and application-specific values.
 You customize your robot data via the Settings menus in InOrbit Mission Control.
 A custom attribute applies to all robots in your entire fleet.
 Custom attributes can then be used for real-time monitoring, to visualize values over time directly in Mission Control, to track overall fleet status or to trigger notifications when something is not within expected tolerances.

 InOrbit supports the following data sources.
 These data sources are obtained from the Robot Operating System (ROS) installed by the InOrbit agent on each robot.
 (For more information about ROS itself, see the ROS Wiki.)
 InOrbit also supports additional non-ROS data sources.
 For assistance in configuring non-ROS data sources, contact InOrbit via e-mail at email@example.com.

 |System metrics||CPU usage, RAM usage, specific HDD partitions, or network interfaces.|

 |ROS Diagnostics||If you use ROS and have nodes that publish values in the |

 |Custom key/value pairs||If you use ROS and want to view a specific data value from your robot, you can publish a |